shahhussain-t/PIAIC_45ASSIGMENTS/README.md

 <hr>

 <h1>project016</h1>
-<p><b>Shrinking Guest List: </b> You just found out that your new dinner table won’t arrive in time for the dinner, and you have space for only two guests.
+<p>17.<b>Shrinking Guest List: </b> You just found out that your new dinner table won’t arrive in time for the dinner, and you have space for only two guests.
 <br>
 • Start with your program from Exercise 16.
 Add a new line that prints a message saying that you can invite only two people for dinner.
 <br>